How to use air dry clay

 5. Pott'd air dry clay pottery kit

 Want all the kit?
-This air-dry clay kit has everything you need to create your own unique clay creations at home, including acrylic paints, brushes, base coat, sealant, sculpting tools and of course, the air dry clay.
+Pot'd air-dry clay kits have everything you need to create your own unique clay creations at home, including acrylic paints, brushes, base coat, sealant, sculpting tools and of course, the air dry clay.

 If you know you're going to be making a lot - buying in bulk is a great way to ensure that you won't always be looking to replenish your stash.